CodeReviewDAO/dxd_codereview/Reviews/409 - Remove LibreOffice Column Limits/1 - XLSX import export/README.md

 Remove the 1024 columns limit in Calc and make it dynamic: up to the  XLSX import/export.

-An advance payment of 20000 EUR will be needed for this milestone to block the time of the developers, who are experts in the field, for the entire grant and kick-start the development.

 **Acceptance criteria:**

 XLSX import/export feature will be verifiable by following the steps below: